Jshel/CEN5035Project/README.md

 https://user-images.githubusercontent.com/32618925/164324843-b034f36c-b508-4b42-a087-46fbb1595aa4.mp4

-Frontend tests were done with Cypress using a mocked-up backend.
+Frontend tests were done with Cypress with the backend connected.

 To run:
+To start the backend:

+- cd into "CEN5035Project\backend\src"
+Run: go run main.go

+To start the frontend:

 - cd into the CEN5035-front-end directory